Information for landlords

 Our Tenancy Relations Service provides specialist advice on the rights and responsibilities of private tenants, landlords and agents.
 We aim to prevent homelessness and investigate allegations of harassment and illegal eviction in our private rented sector.

-If you're currently experiencing any issues as a landlord with your tenants, then you can use this web form to contact us and we will endeavour to respond to you within 5 working days.
+If you're currently experiencing any issues as a landlord with your tenants, contact us and we'll try to respond to you within 5 working days.

 You can also find advice to the following: